-Knowingly misusing a credit card to defraud someone may be a one-time mistake that you deeply regret afterward.
-But if you take somebody else’s access device, usually a debit or credit card, and use it to make purchases and/or unauthorized bank withdrawals without their permission, you can be prosecuted in either Pennsylvania or federal court.
+Misusing a credit card may be a one-time mistake that you deeply regret afterward.
+But if you take someone else’s access device, usually a debit or credit card, and use it to make purchases without them knowing about it, Pennsylvania law will punish you severely for your error.

-What You Need To Know About Federal Access Device Fraud
+What You Need To Know About Access Device Fraud

-It is illegal to use an access device to obtain, or try to obtain, another person’s money, property or services without their permission.
-Federal law covers crimes that involve:
+In Pennsylvania, it is illegal to use an access device to obtain, or try to obtain, another person’s money, property or services without their permission.
+Access devices include:

 - Credit cards